-My sister suggested Stuffed Cabbage Rolls for a blog post, and yeah, I turned up my nose at the idea at first.
+My Sister suggested I add my stuffed cabbage rolls to my site.
+I turned up my nose at the idea at first.
 Then the idea slowly percolated, until these Stuffed Cabbage Rolls with Sweet Sour Sauce manifested on my table.
-They were just the thing this cold spring day.
-The long, slow braise warmed up my kitchen and the smell wafting through the house was fantastic…

-Stuffed Cabbage Rolls with Sweet Sour Sauce was so common when I was growing up in Northwestern Iowa, that they were just that kind of down-home meals that was too often taken for granted.
-At least until you’ve grown up and inadvertently distanced yourself not just from loved ones but from so much of the heritage of home.
-Tasting these again after so many years really was like going home, back in space and time, and neither my son or I could stop eating them.
-We even warmed up a couple for a late-night snack.
+Stuffed Cabbage Rolls with Sweet Sour Sauce was so common when I was growing up in Northwestern Iowa, that they were just that kind of down-home meal that was too often taken for granted.
+Once I tasted these again, I realized that my move away from that small town inadvertently distanced me not just from loved ones but from so much of the heritage of home.
+I am so happy to share them with my kids and now with you!!

 About Stuffed Cabbage Rolls with Sweet Sour Sauce:

-What really takes your Stuffed Cabbage Rolls over the top is that sauce, which has the classic German sweet & sour flavors.
-Tomato sauce (I like to use tomato soup, obs a more recent substitution, just because it’s so incredibly smooth but you can use actual tomato sauce instead) with a touch of brown sugar and a little acid, lemon, and vinegar.
+What really takes your Stuffed Cabbage Rolls over the top is the sauce, which is a little tangy and has the classic German sweet & sour flavors.
+There’s a touch of brown sugar and a hint of acidity from lemon and vinegar.
 It’s a beautiful thing and downright addictive.
 And then there’s a good pinch of allspice for that haunting “What’s in it?” finish.
+It’s just cozy comfort!

 Making Stuffed Cabbage Rolls with Sweet Sour Sauce: